 GNLI Alumni Speak Out - Part 7

-Lian-Hua Huang is Vice-President of the Taiwan Nurses Association, Chief Executive Officer for nursing at the China Medical University Health Care System, Taichung City, Taiwan, and a member of ICN’s Board of Directors.
+Lian-Hua Huang is Vice-President of the Taiwan Nurses Association, Chief Executive Officer for nursing at the China Medical University Health Care System, Taichung City, and a member of ICN’s Board of Directors.

-In 2009 she enrolled on the first ever cohort of scholars attending the ICN’s Global Nursing Leadership Initiative (GNLI) in Geneva, which is a strategic leadership programme that prepares very senior nurses from around the world to drive policy that improves the health of people, healthcare and the nursing profession.
+In 2009 she enrolled on the first ever cohort of scholars attending the ICN’s Global Nursing Leadership Institute (GNLI) in Geneva, which is a strategic leadership programme that prepares very senior nurses from around the world to drive policy that improves the health of people, healthcare and the nursing profession.

 Many previous attendees of the GNLI, including Professor Huang, have gone on to prestigious roles at the very highest level of nursing in their countries and regions.

 She spoke to ICN about the GNLI programme and how it has broadened her approach to nursing and influenced her career.

 "Between 2009 and 2011 I was the president of Taiwan Nurses Association (TWNA).
 I had heard that ICN was starting its Global Nursing Leadership Institute (GNLI) so I arranged for myself and one other nurse from the TWNA to attend.

 "It was a wonderful programme that opened my eyes to the issues of global healthcare and global nursing.’
 She said attending the programme enabled her to meet nurses and make friends from all around the world, bridging the gap between herself and other nurses living and working in different cultures and countries.